Facebook Updates Community Standards, Expands Appeals Process

 "We've always had a set of community standards that the public can see," Facebook Vice President Monika Bickert told NPR's Steve Inskeep, "but now we're actually explaining how we define those terms for our review teams and how we enforce those policies."

 Those new explanations are nothing if not comprehensive.
-They detail dozens of reasons posts can be removed, and read more like the product of a team of lawyers than the words of an upstart tech company.
-The standards outline methods for categorizing content and provide specific definitions for terms like "hate speech," "terrorism," and "threats of violence."
+They detail dozens of reasons posts can be removed and read more like the product of a team of lawyers than the words of an upstart tech company.
+The standards outline methods for categorizing content and provide specific definitions for terms like "hate speech," "terrorism" and "threats of violence."

 "People define those things in different ways," Bickert said, "and people who are using Facebook want to know how we define it and I think that's fair."